KIT-HYD/geostatistics_lecture/exercises_solutions/kriging/README.md

 ## Task 1

 Apply the `kriging.m` routine to the observations in `artificial.csv`.
-To speed the calculations up, set the `max_p` parameter to 10.
+To speed up the calculations, set the `max_p` parameter to 10.
 Use a gridsize of 1 (meter) and use your best guess for a spherical model from the last exercise.

 ## Task 2